Adaptive Living with Parkinson’s Disease

-Maintaining an independent quality of life is occasionally aided by adaptive living products.
-There are a variety of products available to make life a little simpler.
+Adaptive living products may help in maintaining independence and improving quality of life.
+There are many products available to make life a little simpler.
 Many of the products are helpful for those who experience tremor.